GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

         Check that it has been applied:

         ```bash
-        ls my_results/multiqc/
+        ls results/multiqc/
         ```

 !!! question "Exercise"

     Demonstrate the configuration hierarchy using the `christopher-hakkaart/nf-core-demo` pipeline by adding a params file (`-params-file`), and a command line flag (`--multiqc_title`) to your execution.
 You can use the files you have already created.
+Make sure that the `--multiqc_title` is different to the `multiqc_title` in your params file and different to the title you have used in the past.

     ??? success "Solution"